They’re off! An extra early start to ‘hoodie’ breeding season

 Land managers, landscape board staff and BirdLife Australia volunteers will be celebrating Plover Appreciation Day this year to help raise awareness of Australia’s most threatened beach-nesting bird, the hooded plover.
 This special day is aimed at raising awareness of the plight of ground-nesting plovers around the world.

-Find out more about what we're doing to protect threatened species, including hoodies here.
+Find out more about what your local landscape board is doing to protect threatened species, including hoodies, in your area.